OOPSpam/blog/_posts/2022-01-02-spam-protection-for-elementor-forms.md

 In addition, the plugin allows you to set up a filter to accept submissions only from certain countries and languages.

 ![OOPSpam WordPress Plugin country & language restrictions](https://www.oopspam.com/assets/country-language-filter.png "OOPSpam WordPress Plugin country & language restrictions")

+Unlike other premium solutions, OOPSpam is privacy-friendly.
+We don't store or share your data.
+All cloud-based spam filtering services in the market require you to send visitors IP addresses which violates GDPR.
+With OOPSpam, you don't have to.

 Here are a few steps to activate spam protection for Elementor Forms: